Brachyophis

-Brachyophis is a monotypic genus created for the rear-fanged venomous snake species, Brachyophis revoili, commonly known as Revoil's short snake, which is endemic to Eastern Africa.
+Brachyophis is a monotypic genus created for the rear-fanged mildly venomous snake species, Brachyophis revoili, commonly known as Revoil's short snake, which is endemic to Eastern Africa.
 Three subspecies are recognized as being valid.

 Description (diagnosis) of genus

 The maxillary is very short, with two or three small teeth, followed, after an interspace, by a large grooved fang.
 The mandibular teeth increase in length to the third.
 The head is small and is not distinct from the neck.
 The snout is depressed and sharp-edged.
 The eye is minute, with a round pupil.
 The nostril is pierced in a single nasal, which does not touch the rostral, the internasal forming a suture with the first upper labial.
 There is no loreal, and there are no temporals.
 A large azygous occipital shield is present.
 The body is remarkably short, and is cylindrical.
 The tail is extremely short.
 The dorsal scales are smooth, without apical pits, and are arranged in 15 rows at midbody.
 The ventrals are obtusely angulate laterally.
 The subcaudals are single (undivided).